locuslab/robust_union/README.md

 ## What does this work provide?
 We show that it is indeed possible to adversarially train a robust model against a union of norm-bounded attacks, by using a natural generalization of the standard PGD-based procedure for adversarial training to multiple threat models.
-With this approach, we are able to train standard architectures which are robust against ℓ∞, ℓ2, and ℓ1 attacks, outperforming past approaches on the MNIST dataset and providing the first CIFAR10 network trained to be simultaneously robust against (ℓ∞,ℓ2,ℓ1) threat models, which achieves adversarial accuracy rates of (47.6%,64.8%,53.4%) for (ℓ∞,ℓ2,ℓ1) perturbations with radius ϵ=(0.03,0.5,12).
+With this approach, we are able to train standard architectures which are robust against ℓ∞, ℓ2, and ℓ1 attacks, outperforming past approaches on the MNIST dataset and providing the first CIFAR10 network trained to be simultaneously robust against (ℓ∞,ℓ2,ℓ1) threat models, which achieves adversarial accuracy rates of (47.6%,64.3%,53.4%) for (ℓ∞,ℓ2,ℓ1) perturbations with radius ϵ=(0.03,0.5,12).

 ## What does this repository contain?
 Code for training and evaluating all the experiments that support the aforementioned paper are provided in this repository.
 The instructions for reproducing the results can be found in the folder `MNIST` and `CIFAR10` respectively.
+Further we also provide trained models for each of the adversarial training methods in the sub-folder `Selected` for the two datasets.

 ## Dependencies
 The repository is written using `python 3.5`.
 To install dependencies run the command: